 - Unrecognizable Items

 There are other things parents and teachers should look out for.
-E-cigarette products have multiple elements and components that go along with it.
-You might notice empty “pods” that will look like little plastic rectangles that are half clear and half black.
+E-cigarette products have multiple parts and components that go along with it.
+You might notice empty “pods” that will look like little plastic squares that are half clear and half black.
 You will find them thrown in the trash, common areas, or even the car.
 The pods are part of the most popular e-cigarette device, the JUUL.
-But you may notice some sort of refill cartridge or strange chargers in the wall or laying around.
+But you may notice some sort of refill cartridge or strange chargers in the wall or lying around.
 These are a few ways to tell if your child is vaping.

-Other components that could offer a warning would be metal coils, organic cotton balls, bottles of flavored liquid or “juice”, or colorful round rubber bands.
+Other parts that could offer a warning would be metal coils, organic cotton balls, bottles of flavored liquid or “juice”, or colorful round rubber bands.
 These pieces belong to the larger e-cigarette typically called “mods”.
-These are a bulkier version that produce a larger cloud of smoke.
+These are bulkier versions that produce a larger cloud of smoke.

 The new vape:

 There is also a new type of e-cig on the market to look out for and those are disposable vape devices.
 These have grown in popularity over the last year to minimize the number of pieces needed and are easier to hide or dispose.
 The disposable vapes look like short plastic pieces, about finger length, usually with a brand name on them.
 Popular brand names for disposable e-cigarettes to look out for are Mojo, Stig, +Pods, Sea Stix or FOGG.